Kitware/CMake/Help/manual/cmake-file-api.7.rst

       that added this precompiled header is available.
 The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

-    This field was added in codemodel version 2.1.

   ``defines``
     Optional member that is present when there are preprocessor definitions.